NEUROPSYCHOLOGY COGNITION AND MOBILITY LAB

 Dr. Holtzer and Dr. Verghese were awarded a 5 year clinical trial funded by the NIA in which a cognitive intervention will be applied to improve simple & complex walking.

-Dr. Holtzer is feautured in National Geographic cover story on the potential genetic roots of longevity.
+Dr. Holtzer is feautured in a National Geographic cover story on the potential genetic roots of longevity.

 Dugdug.com, a site which liberates knowledge by widening the scope of scientific knowledge, has highlighted Dr. Holtzer's work on the effects of cognitive fatigue on multiple sclerosis.
 Click here to learn more.